 5. Befriend budget airlines

-Cheaper fares are sold by discount carriers than their full-service partners.
-Although it should come with concessions including fewer legroom and no "free" on-board food/drink (which by the way, is normally covered in your higher-priced ticket with full-service airlines).
+Cheaper fares are sold by discount carriers than by their full-service partners.
+Although it should come with concessions including less legroom and no "free" onboard food/drink (which by the way, is normally covered in your higher-priced ticket with full-service airlines).

-Los Angeles International Airport in North America's second-biggest passenger airport.
+Los Angeles International Airport is North America's second-biggest passenger airport.
 It is secure with a great deal of traffic to state that you have your option of flights to your sunny so call destination from all big carriers.
-Select Delta Airlines, United Airlines, and some low-cost airlines Southwest, JetBlue, Alaska Airlines, SkyWest, Spirit, and Virgin America.
+Select Delta Airlines, United Airlines, Air Canada, and some low-cost airlines Southwest, JetBlue, Alaska Airlines, SkyWest, Spirit, and Virgin America.
 Asiana, China Airlines, KLM, Korea Air Lines, and Air New Zealand are international carriers.
-International carriers include Asiana Airport John Wayne is a smaller alternative providing restricted international service flights, American, Delta, Frontier, WestJet, Alaska Airlines Southwest and check also United Airlines Reservation Deals.
+International carriers include Asiana Airport John Wayne is a smaller alternative providing restricted international service flights, American, Delta, Frontier, WestJet, Alaska Airlines, Aeromexico, Southwest, and check also United Airlines Reservation Deals.